MrRobotIsHere/MrRobotIsHere/README.md

 **MrRobotIsHere/MrRobotIsHere** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
-- 🌱 I’m currently learning Php,Js
+- 🌱 I’m currently learning Php,Js,Laravel
 - 🤔 I’m looking for help with my skills
 - 💬 Ask me about anything
 - ⚡ Fun fact: In our life we always looking for problems(bugs)